stadiumphenom/cr4wlr/docs/md_v2/apps/crawl4ai-assistant/README.md

 To use it:

-1. Install Crawl4AI: `pip install cr4wlr`
+1. Install Crawl4AI: `pip install krauler`
 2. Run the script: `python crawl4ai_schema_*.py`
 3. The script will generate a `generated_schema.json` file
 4. Use this schema in your Crawl4AI projects!